itsHabib/forkutil/README.md

 determine where to clone the repository to.
 By default it is cloned to the HOME env variable.
 `forkutil clone itsHabib/forkutil`
-5. Forking repositories also uses the config.yaml file for the personal access token `forkutil fork itsHabib/art`
+5. The fork command uses the config.yaml to retreive the personal access token in order to fork repositories `forkutil fork itsHabib/art`
-6. Pull Request also uses the config.yaml file for the personal access token `forkutil pullrequest -d itsHabib/google-home-sms:master -t 'my new pull request' -m 'message for pull request' -s itsHabib:mychanges`
+6. The pullrequest command also uses the config.yaml file for the personal access token `forkutil pullrequest -d itsHabib/google-home-sms:master -t 'my new pull request' -m 'message for pull request' -s itsHabib:mychanges`